-Aberfoyle is situated with the Queen Elizabeth Forest Park with the position of 'Gateway to The Trossachs'.
+Aberfoyle is situated with the Queen Elizabeth Forest Park acting as the 'Gateway to The Trossachs'.
 The village sits alongside the River Forth.
-There is a riverside picnic area and path next to the main car park, a recently reinvigorated main street with newly opened of tourist shops and café, business hub and a small supermarket for essentials.
+There is a riverside picnic area and path next to the main car park, a recently reinvigorated main street with newly opened tourist shops and café, business hub and a small supermarket for essentials.